lesteenman/drupal-flickr-albums/README.md

 A short list of all individual features.
 Here's a start:
 - View a list of a user's albums

+# Compatibility
+This module currently uses the CSS3 flexbox standard, which might not be available in older browsers.

 # Other Flickr modules
 There are a number of other Flickr modules for Drupal.
 However, it seems that most lacked support for video, different permissions based on the original media permissions, or commenting.
 I haven't seen any modules that combine all of these in the way this module does.